lexica/web-lexica/README.md

 ## Development

-You will need [`NodeJS`](https://nodejs.org/) in order to run and compile this project
+You will need to install [`NodeJS`](https://nodejs.org/) as well as [`YarnJS`](https://classic.yarnpkg.com/en/docs/install) in order to run and compile this project

-This project uses `create-react-app` and can be spun up by running `yarn start` for development.
+This project uses `create-react-app` and, after running `yarn` at the project's root folder, can be spun up by running `yarn start` for development.

 For production-ready builds, `yarn build` can be run.